infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 export const TypographyEditor = (attributes) => {

-  // We need to use memo in order to optimise components re-render. const unique = useMemo(() => getUnique(), []);
+  // We need to use memo in order to optimise component re-rendering. const unique = useMemo(() => getUnique(), []);

   return (